 A loss payee must be added to an insurance policy anytime you use collateral to secure the loan—like when you have a car, motorcycle, or home loan.

 In the standard lender agreement, you must agree to carry insurance on the secured property and list the lender as the loss payee on the policy.

-The lender requires verification of insurance coverage and to be listed as loss payee.
-The loss payee should be added as soon as you buy insurance for the covered collateral.
-Verification of insurance cannot be an insurance id card; it needs to be a declarations page.
-The declarations page will have multiple pieces of crucial information listed for your lender.
+The loss payee should be added as soon as you buy insurance for what's covered.
+Proof of insurance can't be an insurance ID card.
+It must be a declarations page.
+The declarations page will have some crucial data listed for your lender:

 - Policy effective dates